rwlist/server/docs/dev-plans/01-mvp.md

 ## Development organization

-GitHub has projects, I defenitely should give them a try.
+GitHub has projects, I definitely should give them a try.

-Markdown files are good for now, are'nt they?
+Markdown files are good for now, aren't they?